 Citus enables interactive funnel, cohort, and session analytics on real-time event data at scale.
 It can serve instant responses to concurrent queries with on-the-fly segmentation and funnel step definitions.

 We’re on a mission to make it so you never have to worry about scaling your database again.
 And by database, we mean Postgres.
 Download the Citus extension to Postgres and get started scaling out today.

 Citus Enterprise software is the same as our open source offering, with the addition of a few enterprise features and 24x7 support from Citus Data.
-And you can run Citus Enterprise anywhere, on-prem or on any cloud.
+And you can run Citus Enterprise anywhere,

 I like Citus’ combination of features, open source flexibility, and commercial-grade scalability.
 Best of all, because Citus is built on the latest version of PostgreSQL, we have been able to continue using the same core SQL toolset, leverage our existing PostgreSQL expertise, and take advantage of the continuing innovation within the PostgreSQL community.Vidur Apparao, CTO at Agari